Mandatory Local Planning Panels are in place for all councils in Sydney, Wollongong City Council and being established on the Central Coast.

 The Department developed the referral criteria with two key objectives in mind:

-The Department has found that councils have constituted their IHAPs with a variety of different names which may cause some confusion in the community about the purpose of the panel.
-To address this, the Minister has made a direction requiring local councils to follow a standard naming convention for their panels.
+The Minister has made a direction requiring local councils to follow a standard naming convention for their panels.
+This was to avoid any confusion in the community about the purpose of the panel.
 This direction is available to download below.

 Development for which the applicant or landowner is: